 MARIA JULIANA BYCK 瑪麗亞‧朱莉安娜‧拜克 Μαρία Τζουλιάνα Μπυκ

-Intangible Commons is the portfolio site for Maria Juliana Byck, poet, artist, experimental filmmaker, ethical fashion designer and social practitioner engaging through video, sound, installation, performance and place-based collaborations.
+Intangible Commons is the portfolio site for Maria Juliana Byck, visual poet, artist, experimental filmmaker, ethical fashion designer and social practitioner engaging through video, sound, installation, performance and place-based collaborations.
 Recent projects focus on sustainable practices for creating the cultural commons through creative reuse, exchange, psycho-geography, and visual and sonic ethnography.

 The Rambling and Recognizing — walking projects combine elements of community engagement, mapping, movement of bodies, and experimental video.
 Through an interactive process in which participants are invited to partake in a simple project: to wander and converse.
 Encouraged through the presence and listening of the “other”, these urban dérives provide the means to excavate the knowledge, ideas, and emotions embedded in the surroundings.
 This process of discovery leads to the unintended unexpressed or assumed, often surprising even to the participants, once articulated.
 The revelations provide a way to break through invisible barriers to seeing and thinking about shared spaces differently, making visible connections that are not readily apparent in the daily routine of life.
 Each time and space has the potential to rouse a connection to globalized trends through unrestricted and open dialogue within the local.